svaarala/duktape/README.md

 Current branch policy: the "master" branch is used for active development, other branches are frequently rebased feature branches (so you should not fork off them), and tags are used for releases.
+Master is quite stable, but may be broken from time to time so use it with care.

 Getting started: end user
 -------------------------